-• The program will provide mortgage buydown up to \$35,000 \$55,000 per household for qualified homeowners, including Critical Recovery Workforce members. in mortgage buy down.
+The program will provide mortgage buydown up to \$55,000 per household for qualified homeowners, including Critical Recovery Workforce members.
 Program cap may be greater, subject to a case-by-case determination by the Program.
 Criteria for this determination will be in accordance with the Program Guidelines.

 Use of Grant Funds: Applicants will not be eligible for Mortgage Buydown if their property is located within the 100-year floodplain.
-The money provided through the Mortgage Buydown program must be used to assist in the principal buy-down, pay closing costs of refinancing, interest rate buy-down or a combination of the above.
+The money provided through the Mortgage Buydown program must be used to assist in the principal buy down, pay closing costs of refinancing, interest rate buy down or a combination of the above.
 In no case can the program be used to provide money directly to the homeowner.
 The Program will maintain the 20% threshold to establish Housing Cost Burden.

-&lt;sup>174 NOTE: The Mortgage Buydown for Critical Recovery Workforce portion of the HBA program can only become operational upon further confirmation from HUD of the eligible activity.
-PRDOH is coordinating with HUD to achieve this; which may include a waiver request.
-PRDOH has submitted a waiver request to HUD and waits for approval.
+&lt;sup>174 NOTE: The Mortgage Buydown portion of the HBA program can only become operational upon further confirmation from HUD of the eligible activity.
+PRDOH is in communication and working with HUD to determine eligible avenues to accomplish the objective of this activity.

+BLUE ROOF REPAIR SURVEY PROGRAM

+PROGRAM TOTAL ADMINISTERING ENTITY NATIONAL OBJECTIVE

+\$475,000,000 MUNICIPALITIES/ PRDOH LMI

+\$5,000,000 100% LMI GOAL

+N/A

-BLUE ROOF REPAIR PROGRAM PROGRAM TOTAL \$475,000,000 ADMINISTERING ENTITY MUNICIPALITIES/ PRDOH NATIONAL OBJECTIVE LMI 100% LMI GOAL MAX AWARD FORMULA-BASED START- END DATE DURATION OF GRANT ELIGIBLE AREA PUERTO RICO
+MAX AWARD START- END DATE ELIGIBLE AREA

+FORMULA-BASED DURATION OF GRANT PUERTO RICO

 Thousands of homes received FEMA blue-roofs immediately after Hurricanes Irma and Maria.
 The FEMA-funded Operation Blue Roof Program was run in partnership with the U.S. Army Corps of Engineers.
 This program issued blue tarps or plastic covering as temporary roofs designed to protect from the elements until the homeowner could make permanent repairs with a qualified professional.
-Many blue-roof homes were provided more substantial repairs under the FEMA Sheltering and Temporary Essential Power (STEP) program managed by PRDOH.
+In addition, M many blue-roof homes were provided more substantial repairs under the FEMA Sheltering and Temporary Essential Power (STEP) program managed by PRDOH.

-After FEMA oversaw the immediate emergency response phase, PRDOH launched the CDBG-DR Home Repair, Reconstruction, or Relocation Program (R3) to provide permanent housing solutions to applicants who had expressed an unmet housing need as part of the long-term recovery.
+After FEMA oversaw the immediate emergency response phase, PRDOH launched the CDBG DR Home Repair, Reconstruction, or Relocation Program (R3) to provide permanent housing solutions to applicants who had expressed an unmet housing need as part of the long-term recovery.
 As of June 1, 2021, PRDOH has 1,724 identified active blue roof cases that have applied to the CDBG-DR R3 Program.
 However, a supplemental geo-spatial survey conducted in 2021 indicates the potential for 18,000 or more remaining blue roof homes.